 The calculation of the second indicator line is simply an average of the first line.
 A common parameter used here is a 9-day moving average, but we encourage you to experiment with varying parameters since NO indicator parameter works best for all market conditions.

-The MACD Histogram in the bottom pane is the difference between the two MACD lines.
+The histogram is the difference between the two MACD lines.
 Where the histogram crosses the zero line is the point where the two MACD lines are crossing (the difference between the two is zero).